 - Layout line sheets and presentation boards?

-The days of assistants and graphic teams to digitally translate your ideas? *POOF* gone.
+Even if you decide to get a traditional job, the days of assistants and graphic teams to digitally translate your ideas are *POOF* gone.

 Companies are cutting back and designers are expected to know how to do EVERYTHING.